shaoleo1/Check-Me-Out/README.md

 If a signing error occurs while compiling or running an app please do the following:

 1. Go to Xcode -> Preferences, and select Accounts.
 Here, select the + button in the bottom left corner and sign into your Apple Developer Account.
 If you do not have an Apple Developer Account, follow [these instuctions](https://9to5mac.com/2016/03/27/how-to-create-free-apple-developer-account-sideload-apps/) to make an account (It should work with a normal Apple ID)
-2. Select FBLA2017 (project file) in the Project Navigator (located on the left)
+2. Select Check Me Out (project file) in the Project Navigator (located on the left)
 3. Select the "General" tab
 4. Under Identity: Change the bundle ID, replacing com.namehere with any unique domain that you would like to use
 ![Select Run](https://raw.githubusercontent.com/lukejmann/FBLA2017/master/Photoshop/Screen%20Shot%202017-05-13%20at%209.10.51%20AM.png)